Razdva122/avalon/README.md

 - [Vuetify](https://vuetifyjs.com) – a material component framework for Vue.js.
 - [socket.io](https://socket.io/) – for implementing real-time interaction with the server.

-This project serves as a unique platform for fans of "The Resistance: Avalon", allowing them to enjoy their favorite game in an online format.
+This project serves as a unique platform for fans of "Avalon: The Resistance", allowing them to enjoy their favorite game in an online format.